Khan/wonder-blocks/packages/wonder-blocks-data/components/data.md

-The `Data` component is the client-side piece of our data architecture that most folks will use.
-It describes a data requirement in terms of a handler and some options.
+The `Data` component is the frontend piece of our data architecture that most folks will use.
+It describes a data requirement in terms of a handler, and some options.
 Handlers must implement the `IRequestHandler` interface.

 Among other things, the handler is responsible for fulfilling the request when asked to do so.

+#### Caching

+The Wonder Blocks Data framework utilizes a core internal in-memory cache for supporting server-side rendering (SSR) and client-side provision of data obtained during SSR to support hydration of the SSR result.

+In addition to this internal cache, a custom cache can be provided by a request handler.
+Custom caches allow for different client-side caching strategies (such as using local storage instead of memory).
+Any custom cache provided is ignored during SSR.

+When retrieving data from cache, the framework will invoke the custom cache with any in-memory cache entry the framework has for the value being requested.
+The custom cache can then opt to:

+1. Include that value in its own cache
+2. Delete it from the in-memory cache
+3. Return `null`, a different cached entry, or the same entry

 #### Client-side behavior